Marlin-Na/terser/README.md

 terser
 ======

-A natural and terse syntax of function declaration in R for people who are interested in shooting yourself in the foot.
+A natural and terse syntax of function declaration in R for people who are interested in shooting yourself in the foot :gun:.

 You can use `f(x, y) = x + y` to define a function `f`.